Advertiser Disclosure

 Like the Cobalt Card, the Scotiabank Gold American Express® Card is known more for its keeper prowess than for its outstanding signup offers.
 You’ll earn 5x Scene+ points on eligible grocery and restaurant purchases, or 6x points at Empire grocery stores.

-On the other hand, the new welcome offer is solid, currently offering 25,000 Scene+ points with a low $1,000 spending threshold, or a total of up to 45,000 points with higher spending of $7,500 in the first year.
+On the other hand, the current welcome offer is solid, currently offering 25,000 Scene+ points with a low $1,000 spending threshold, or a total of up to 45,000 points with higher spending of $7,500 in the first year.
 That’s worth $450 when redeemed for travel, and there’s a first-year annual fee waiver, too.†

 This latest offer runs through to January 2, 2025.